priv-kweihmann/meta-sca/docs/conf/module/oelint.md

 * oelint.oelint.var.override - Check if include/append is overriding a variable
 * oelint.oelint.var.suggestedvar - Notice on suggested variables
 * oelint.oelint.vars.bugtrackerisurl - BUGTRACKER should be an URL
+* oelint.oelint.vars.dependsappend - DEPENDS should only be appended, not overwritten
 * oelint.oelint.vars.homepageprefix - HOMEPAGE should begin with https:// or http://
 * oelint.oelint.vars.multilineident - On a multiline assignment, line indent is desirable
 * oelint.oelint.vars.sectionlowercase - SECTION should be lowercase only